-1. To support and promote agriculture, rural and allied industries throughout the North of England including championing the role of farmers as providers of high quality produce and encouraging consumers to choose healthy and local produce;
+- To support and promote agriculture, rural and allied industries throughout the North of England including championing the role of farmers as providers of high quality produce and encouraging consumers to choose healthy and local produce.

-2. To advance and encourage agricultural research and greater understanding and empathy with farming and the countryside amongst the general public and particularly children;
+- To advance and encourage agricultural research and greater understanding and empathy with farming and the countryside amongst the general public and particularly children.

 - To advance and encourage the protection and sustainability of the environment.

 The application process

-The YAS has a Charitable Activities Committee that currently meets three times a year to oversee its activities and allocate funds including awarding grants.
+The Yorkshire Agricultural Society has a Charitable Activities Committee that meets three times a year to oversee its activities and allocate funds including awarding grants.
 Grants are awarded to both individuals and organisations.

 If you wish to submit an application for a grant, please read these guidelines carefully, download and complete the Application Form:

 If in doubt, please telephone Jayne Dyer on 01423 546 201 to discuss your application.

 We will acknowledge your application by email once it is received.

 Deadlines for the submissions to the Committee’s three meetings are:

 The funding available is modest and our average grant is less than £2,000.
 You will receive a decision within 3 weeks of the meeting.

 When you have been advised that your application has been approved, you will be required to make two commitments:

-To complete an End of Grant Monitoring Form.
+- To complete and return an End of Grant Form.
 This report will enable us to learn more about the impact and benefit of our grants and helps us to improve our grant-making.

-To allow the YAS to share details of the work on the YAS website, social media and promotional material.
-If you have any photographs, leaflets or press cuttings, please email them to [email protected].
+- To allow the YAS to share details of the project on the YAS website, social media and promotional material.
+If you have any photographs, leaflets or press cuttings, please email them to firstname.lastname@example.org.
 We would also expect the recipient to publicise the grant and the project and to acknowledge the YAS support.

-Applicants for all of our grants must show how the grant will help us to achieve our charitable objectives.
+Applicants must demonstrate how the grant will help YAS to achieve its charitable objectives.

 a) For individuals